 We’re just going to say it like it is.
 This deep-fried turkey is the best damn turkey most of us have ever had.
 You may have heard others brag about the burnished appearance, crackly skin, and impossibly tender, juicy-beyond-belief meat of a deep-fried turkey.
 It’s true.
 And a deep-fried turkey frees up your oven for all those side dishes.
 Deep-frying a turkey has acquired something of a bad rep because, well, accidents happen.
 But there are precautions that can and should be taken which make this as mundane an act as boiling water.
 You’ll find them below the recipe.
 Heed them.–Renee Schettler Rossi

-- One 12-pound fresh turkey (preferably fresh; if previously frozen, it must be completely thawed)
+- One (12-pound) fresh turkey (preferably fresh; if previously frozen, it must be COMPLETELY thawed)

 - Sea salt and freshly ground black pepper

-- 1 stick unsalted butter, softened (optional)
+- 1 stick unsalted butter room temperature (optional)